Why Blended Nomads?

 This includes getting them all visas and all of us adults and kids going between all 3 countries – Australia, Vanuatu and the Solomon Islands.

-Every visa application I’ve done for friends and family has been processed extremely fast and approved, including an exemption for Justin to return to Australia with us during the pandemic, when others have beenb rejected multiple times.
+Every visa application I’ve done for friends and family has been processed extremely fast and approved, including an exemption for Justin to return to Australia with us during the pandemic when others have been rejected multiple times.

 We crave adventure and it doesn’t have to be expensive.
 We love diving, hiking, anything to do with the water, I especially love kayaking.
-In 2020, we repatriated from the Solomon Islands to base ourselves in Noosa, Australia.
-Due to a complicated pregnancy, our lives were on hold but now he’s born and we are back to doing what we love.
+In 2020, we were repatriated from the Solomon Islands to base ourselves in Noosa, Australia.
+Due to two complicated pregnancies, Justin studying, moving house etc. our lives were on hold but now we are back to doing what we love.

 If you have any questions, comments or want to work with us, contact us here.

-Halia relaxing in the hammock she set up herself at Kurth Kiln camping ground.
+Halia relaxing in the hammock they set up at Kurth Kiln camping ground.